Rohland/barky/README.md

 ##### MySQL Configuration

 The example below will execute the given mysql query, and iterate over the result set.

+The `triggers` define the set of rules that will trigger alerts.
+The first trigger that matches the value for the identifier will be selected and evaluated.
-The validators evaluate each row (the expression is evaluated as JavaScript).
+The trigger's rule expression is evaluated as JavaScript.

 The example below does not have any alerts configured, see web example above to see what you can do with alerts.